oasis-tcs/idpf-specification/idpf_specification.md

   - Post header to header buffer and payload to the packet buffer(s).
   - Post the whole packet to the header buffer.

-- Buffer queue decision: Which Buffer queue from the buffer queue group should be used for the packet DMA?
+- Buffer queue decision: Which buffer queue from the buffer queue group should be used for the packet DMA?
   The decision is only relevant when both buffer queues are enabled.
   When only one buffer queue is enabled, the buffers are taken from the enabled queue.
-Note that when the Rx Buffer Queue Group includes two queues, it is assumed the buffer size for the first queue is larger than the buffer size of the 2nd one.
+Note that when the Rx Buffer Queue Group includes two queues, it is assumed the buffer size for the first queue is larger than the buffer size of the second.
   The main input for this decision is the “Header split decision” output.

 ### RSC SW/Device Handshake Principles

-Receive Side Coalescing (RSC) is a mode in which multiple packets from a single TCP (Transmission Control Protocol) flow are merged to create a larger TCP packet.
-Thus reducing the per packet overhead of the driver and the TCP stack.
-RSC can be enabled per queue as part of the queue creation flow
+Receive Side Coalescing (RSC) is a mode in which multiple packets from a single TCP flow are merged to create a larger TCP packet, thus reducing the per packet overhead of the driver and the TCP stack.
+RSC can be enabled per queue as part of the queue creation flow.

 RSC enabled queues (as negotiated) must operate in split-queue, out-of-order mode.

-RSC Segments are written to the buffers pointed by buffer queue in the order they are received; from buffer queue perspective, RSC segments from different RSC flows are interleaved.
+RSC segments are written to the buffers pointed to by the buffer queue in the order they are received; from buffer queue perspective, RSC segments from different RSC flows are interleaved.
 When an RSC flow is terminated, the device writes the descriptor completions of the whole RSC to the RX queue.
-Descriptors are written contiguously to the queue.
+The descriptors are written contiguously to the queue.

 The diagram below describes the DMA processing of multiple RSC flows that are assigned to the same RX queue.

 - Phase 1 describes the buffer queue initialization done by SW, as seen in diagram; each descriptor holds a unique "buffer identifier".
-- Phase 2 describes the buffers assignment the different RSC flows (RSC A and RSC B) after packet reception.
-In this specific example, packets from the different RSC flows were received in an interleaved manner and therefore their buffer allocation within the queue is interleaved.
+- Phase 2 describes the buffer assignment for the different RSC flows (RSC A and RSC B) after packet reception.
+In this specific example, packets from the different RSC flows were received in an interleaved manner, and therefore their buffer allocation within the queue is interleaved.
 - Phase 3 describes RSC completion reporting.
 As seen in the diagram, the descriptor completions of an RSC flow are reported contiguously in the completion queue; each completion descriptor holds the unique "buffer identifier" of its associated buffer.

 ![Device Receive Descriptor](Diagrams/device_receive_desc.png)

-Device receive descriptors form the control path that connects the software driver with the Ethernet Controller on the receive side.
+The device receive descriptors form the control path that connects the software driver with the Ethernet Controller on the receive side.
-Software uses Receive Descriptors for providing host memory buffers to the hardware for use in returning packet header and payload data.
+Software uses receive descriptors to provide host memory buffers to the hardware for use in returning packet header and payload data.
 A packet may map to one or more buffers and thus to one or more receive descriptors.